hive-engine/steemsmartcontracts-wiki/NFT-Contracts.md

   * ownedBy = indicates if this token is held in a Steem account or smart contract.
 For a Steem account, the value will be "u".
 For a smart contract, the value will be "c".
   * lockedTokens = describes all regular Steem Engine tokens which are locked in this particular NFT instance.
 If there are no locked tokens, the value will be {}
   * properties = values of all the data properties for this particular NFT instance.
 If there are no data properties set, the value will be {}
+  * **(optional)** lockedNfts = describes all NFT instances which are locked in this particular NFT instance.
+If there are no locked NFT instances, this field will not exist (will be undefined).
+For burned tokens on the null account, this field *may* exist but with the value set to an empty array []
   * **(optional)** delegatedTo = if this token is delegated, will contain information about which account or contract the token is delegated to.
 If there is no delegation, this field will not exist (will be undefined).
   * **(optional)** previousAccount = the Steem account or smart contract that previously held this particular token.
 Will only be set if the token has been burned or transferred at least once.
 If a token was bought on the market, previousAccount will be the NFT market contract itself.
   * **(optional)** previousOwnedBy = same meaning as ownedBy, but for the Steem account or smart contract that previously held this particular token.
 Will only be set if previousAccount is set.